cvedovini/wp-linkedin/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

 This plugin provides you with shortcodes to insert your full LinkedIn profile and a rotating scroller of your LinkedIn recommendations in any Wordpress page or post.

+There are two shortcodes available:

+* `[li_recommendations width="480" length="200" interval="1000"]` displays a rotating scroller with the recommendations you received
+* `[li_profile]` displays your LinkedIn profile.
+Optional attributes are `fields` and `lang` to overide the general settings.
+But you can pass any attribute and use it in customized templates.
+* `[li_card]` displays a simple LinkedIn card.
+Optional attributes are `picture_width` and `summary_length`, and `fields` and `lang` to overide the general settings.
+But you can pass any attribute and use it in customized templates.

+To customize the rendering of both shortcodes you must create a `linkedin` folder in your theme and then copy the template file you want to modify.
+The default template files, `recommendations.php` and `profile.php`, are located in the plugin's `templates` folder.

+See this post for more details on customization: [Showing more of your LinkedIn profile with WP-LinkedIn](http://vedovini.net/2013/06/showing-more-of-your-linkedin-profile-with-wp-linkedin/?utm_source=wordpress&utm_medium=plugin&utm_campaign=wp-linkedin)

+There are also 3 widgets.
+One widget displaying the recommendations scroller and two widgets to show a "profile card".
+One of which is the standard LinkedIn JavaScript profile widget, the other is using a customizable template.

 == Installation ==